cwensel/cascading/README.md

 Note the `cascading-plaform` compile dependency has no classes, you must pull the tests dependency with the "tests" classifier.

-See [http://www.cascading.org/downloads/#maven](http://www.cascading.org/downloads/#maven) for example Maven pom dependency settings.
+See [http://cascading.org/downloads/#maven](http://cascading.org/downloads/#maven) for example Maven pom dependency settings.

 Source and Javadoc artifacts (using the appropriate classifier) are also available through Conjars.

-Note that `cascading-hadoop` has a "provided" dependency on the Hadoop jars so that it won't get sucked into any application packaging as a dependency, typically.
+Note that `cascading-hadoop` and `cascading-hadoop2-mr1` has a "provided" dependency on the Hadoop jars so that it won't get sucked into any application packaging as a dependency, typically.

 ## Building